clementyung/clementyung.github.io/_resources/3-reviews.md

 ## <i>Combinatorial Set Theory: With a Gentle Introduction to Forcing</i>, Lorenz J. Halbeisen (2018)

 This is a very recent book on combinatorial set theory.
 It also serves as a bible, but (unsurprisingly) focuses on infinitary combinatorics.

-I rarely read this book, but from what I see, it provides many subtle details/connections between concepts in infinitary combinatorics.
-It is also much more updated due to its recency.
-Thus, this is the first book I look at if I can't find the details I want in Jech, Kunen and Kanamori.
+This book is especially helpful if you're looking for various properties (e.g. proper, adds a dominating real) of common forcings.
+The proofs are detailed and helpful, and its recency also makes it one of the more updated bibles.

 I strongly do not recommend starting on set theory, or just self-studying in general, with this book (yes I tried).